borowskk/zookeeper-fuse/README.md

 * Date of last access and modification are not kept track of
 * Chmods are 755 for directories and 777 for files
     * unless you're using a leaf display mode of HYBRID, there it's all 777
 * Displaying Leaf Nodes: In the Zookeeper, even directories can have contents.
 An aspect which is difficult to represent within the constraints of a fuse filesystem.
-As such, two leaf display modes are supported: DIR and FILE.
+As such, three leaf display modes are supported: DIR, FILE and HYBRID.
 In both modes the contents of directories are stored in special "_zoo_data_" files.
 The differences between the display modes are as follows:
     1. DIR: Display all leaf nodes as directories, has the side-effect that new files can only be created using mkdir.
     2. FILE: Display all leaf nodes as files, has the side-effect that directories cannot be created.
     3. HYBRID: Read more below.